MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_manualsetup.md

 A PowerShell script `CustomLearningConfiguration.ps1` is included that you will need to execute to create three [tenant properties](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/tenant-properties) that the solution uses.
 In addition the script creates two [single part app pages](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/single-part-app-pages) in the site pages library to host the admin and user web parts at a known location.

 ### Disabling Telemetry Collection
 Part of this solution includes anonymized telemetry tracking opt in, which by default is set to on.
-If you are performing a manual install and you would like to turn telemetry tracking off, please change the `CustomlearningConfiguration.ps1` script to set the $optInTelemetry variable to $false.
+If you are performing a manual install and you would like to turn telemetry tracking off, please change the `CustomlearningConfiguration.ps1` script to set the $optInTelemetry variable to $false and run the script.

-If you are not performing a manual install and would like to turn telemetry tracking off, a seperate script `TelemetryOptOut.ps1` has been included that when run will disable telemetry tracking.

 ## Validate Provisioning Success and Initialize the CustomConfig List